tscilipoti/flux-angular2/README.md

 Values to set for local storage.

-##### opts.storeListener
+##### opts.action
-Type: `Function`
+Type: `Object or Function`

-A function that gets called whenever there is a reducing event.
-This function will be passed that will have the following properties:
-- action: The action that has occured.
-- before: The state object before the action is reduced.
-- after: The state object after the action is reduced.
-- isOverride: Flag that indicates if the reducer was overridden.
+This is used to listen to the state of the view after certain actions have been dispatched and finished being processed.
+If this is an object then any function on the object that matches the name of an action that has been processed will will be called with an object that includes the current state and the name of the action that was executed.
+If it is a function then that function will be execute whenever any action has been processed and will be passed the current state and the name of the action that was executed.

 ##### opts.reducer
 Type: `Object`